Back

 01

-I initiated the solution by breaking the original 1 long, undismissible onboarding process into 3 modules:
+I initiated the solution by breaking the original single long, undismissible onboarding process into 3 modules:

 • ONB 1: Account sign-up